OffchainLabs/arbitrum-sdk/README.md

 # Arbitrum SDK

-Typescript library for client-side interactions with Arbitrum.
+TypeScript library for client-side interactions with Arbitrum.
 Arbitrum SDK provides common helper functionality as well as access to the underlying smart contract interfaces.

 Below is an overview of the Arbitrum SDK functionality.
 See the [tutorials](https://github.com/OffchainLabs/arbitrum-tutorials) for further examples of how to use these classes.